Uwaks/project-four-backend/README.md

 ### Project management

-All of our project management tasks were done on a Trello board
+All of our project management tasks were done on a Trello board.

 ![trello board](https://github.com/Uwaks/project-four-frontend/blob/main/src/assets/trello-board.png "Trello Board")